tasmota/docs/devices/Sonoff-Mini.md

 Tasmota can be flashed on this device via OTA using the [Sonoff DIY](Sonoff-DIY) feature.

 Several free GPIO are available.
-The the OTA jumper pin is the most accessible and very easy to use on a pin header.
+The OTA jumper pin is the most accessible and very easy to use on a pin header.

 ![PCB with GPIO's etc labelled](https://user-images.githubusercontent.com/3912017/66733148-dfc3d300-ee5e-11e9-8715-87c8ecb844a7.jpg)